momentumdash/vite-plugin-incremental-build/README.md

 Notes:

 For extensions, it's required to patch rollup (use `patch-package`) to replace `_virtual` by `rollup__virtual` in order for chrome to allow installation of the bundle

+Tested only for vue (but React should work)

+Build speed is highly dependent on how many files are imported by the file that you are saving.
+The more files your file imports (including the files that those files import), the longer the incremental build will take